 SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you.
 How We Work.

-• Bill of sale: Required for all Washington private sales unless the sale price and date are already written on the title.
-Use the official state form.
+- Bill of sale: required when the sale price and date are not on the title

 Compare Instant Offers